OmkarV23/Perception_Project/README.md

 ## :ear: + :eyes: using :hugs:

 Added SRGAN script to rescale image 4X.
-Haven't added the bounding box scaling logic yet.
-Add it, I am working.
-If facing any issue, feel free to ask me.

 Download weights darknet53 from weights/download_weights.sh
 comment yolov3 and yolov3-tiny weights before downloading, if not commented.